 This is a guest post from 47Line Technologies.

-In Part 5, we spoke about data versioning, the 2 reconciliation strategies and how vector clocks are used for the same.
+In Data Versioning with DynamoDB – An inside look into NoSQL, Part 5, we spoke about data versioning, the 2 reconciliation strategies and how vector clocks are used for the same.
 In this article, we will talk about Handling Failures.

 Handling Failures – Hinted Handoff

 Even under the simplest of failure conditions, DynamoDB would experience reduced durability and availability if the traditional form of quorum approach is used.
 In order to overcome this it uses a sloppy quorum; all

 WRITE operations are performed on the first N healthy nodes from the preference list, which may not be the first N nodes encountered by traversing the consistent hashing ring.